Error Handling

 On those occasions,

-before the expression to disable error propagation
+you can write try! before the expression to disable error propagation

 and wrap the call in a runtime assertion that no error will be thrown.